-Is intended to help you build system images for Nvidia Jetson with:
+Is a collection of scripts intended to help you build system images for Nvidia Jetson with:

-Tegrity currently only supports Jetson Nano, but support is planned for other boards, starting with Xavier.
+Tegrity currently only supports Jetson Nano Development version, but support is planned for other boards, starting with Xavier.

 To install or upgrade, obtain the files using git directly or from a release zip.

 sudo install.py --uninstall

 Tegrity is available on pypi as a placeholder, however it's not recommended to rely on pypi since at the time of writing pypi does not enforce MFA to upload packages.
 Also, a simple misspelling might result in malware being installed.

 To build a system image: